Permata Hijau Group

 -

-The company states that it supports the inclusion of smallholders and outgrower into the supply chain.
-However, details about the types of support provided is not mentioned.
+The company states that it supports the inclusion of smallholders and outgrowers in its supply chain.
+However, it is unclear whether this commitment applies to both scheme and independent smallholders.

 -